"Do you remember the Tsar? I'm like the Tsar."

 and various atrocities and crimes against humanity in Eastern Europe (such as the Katyn Massacre).
 After World War II

-which led to arrests of several prominent Jews in different areas of government service, showing that Communism for all its universalist humanistic surface had not dealt with latent anti-semitism in Russia sufficiently.
-In addition, Stalin's questionable leadership and execution/imprisonment of some of the USSR's most competent officers were partly responsible for the extremely heavy Soviet losses during WW2
+which led to arrests of several prominent Jews in different areas of government service - showing for all their universalist humanistic rhetoric the Soviets had failed to eliminate latent anti-semitism in the Russian Republic.
+In addition, Stalin's questionable leadership and execution/imprisonment of the USSR's most competent (and incompetent) officers left only mediocre and incredibly inexperienced people in all senior and mid-level command positions for the first months of WW2

 and the Winter War